How ConsumerAffairs uses cookies

 Gold ETF

 Gold exchange-traded funds are passive investment instruments based on the price of gold bullion.
-Rather than investing in physical gold, you can get an ETF, which is based on the changing value of gold and gold-backed assets.
+Rather than investing in physical gold, you can invest in an ETF that tracks the changing value of gold and gold-backed assets.
 A gold ETF is a relatively affordable option for a new investor.
 This investment is also ideal for traders or those who don’t wish to own gold bullion or coins.

 Gold stocks

 Owning stock in a gold mining company is a popular alternative to owning actual gold.
-However, this kind of investment can be vulnerable to the volatility of the stock market.
-Gold miner stock prices are based on the movements of gold, and therefore the values of the stocks reflect the value of gold.
+However, this kind of investment can be vulnerable to stock market volatility.
+Gold miner stock prices are based on gold's movements; therefore, the stocks' values reflect gold's value.

 Gold futures

-Futures options are contracts between buyers and sellers stating that the buyer will purchase gold at a guaranteed price in the future.
-Gold futures options are worth what others have committed to paying for the commodity at a future date.
+Futures options are contracts between buyers and sellers that allow the buyer to purchase gold at a guaranteed price in the future.
+Gold futures options reflect what others have committed to pay for the commodity at a future date.
 In other words, the buyer doesn’t have to fund the investment upfront.
-Some investors seem to like gold futures options because they think they offer more leverage and flexibility.
+Some investors seem to prefer gold futures options because they believe they offer greater leverage and flexibility.

 Gold mutual funds